ichiche/Azure-PowerShell/To-Do-List.md

 - Get-AzSecurityPricing > Get the Azure Defender plans for a subscription in Azure Security Center
 - Get Resource Lock of subscription and resource group level
 - Check resource group that contain no resource
-- Get Service Health Alert configuration
+- Get Service Health Alert configuration, verify if the location where user has deployed the services that is configured the service alert (Region based)
 - Get Private Endpoint Status
 - Update Azone Script to support more services
 - Get Service Endpoint Status (TBC)
-- Get-AzManagementGroup  hierarchy (TBC)
+- Get Management Group hierarchy (TBC)

 # Remark
 - Can retrieve AzureFiles by running Get-AzRecoveryServicesBackupProtectionPolicy, but unable to list Azure File Share of all storage account without access key